 Finally, you may be able to purchase a private insurance plan through your state or through an insurance company.
 This may be a realistic option if you are simply looking to bridge a gap while you find a job with coverage, or if you just need catastrophic coverage.

-Ashby Law knows how to handle all of the different issues that Washington divorce cases involve, including issues related to health insurance coverage.
+Pacific Northwest Family Law knows how to handle all of the different issues that Washington divorce cases involve, including issues related to health insurance coverage.
 We understand how emotional and stressful these types of cases can be, which is why we are here to help guide you through your divorce proceedings as simply and efficiently as possible.
 Contact our offices today to set up an appointment with one of our Washington divorce lawyers and see what we can do to help with your case.